dimojenko/CATStutorTools/README.md

 ## Report Form Filler
-Reads in a calendar file (.ics) and textfile of student names to output a Javascript file to copy/paste into a browser code insertion tool such as Tampermonkey.
+Reads in a calendar file (.ics) and textfile of student names to output a Javascript file to copy/paste into a browser code insertion tool such as TamperMonkey.
 This allows a tutor to easily fill out the majority of the Tutor Report Form with the use of dropdown selections.

 ### Contents: